 The leftovers keep well for several days in an airtight container in the refrigerator.
 You can reheat them in the oven or lightly fry the slices in a pan.

-Serve the leftover spicy pork roast as cold meats.
+Serve the leftover spicy pork roast as cold meat.
 Slice very thinly and keep in airtight containers.
-You can also freeze the slices, wrapped in plastic wrap/cling film, and placed in freezer containers.
+You can also freeze the slices, wrapped in plastic wrap/cling film, and place them in freezer containers.
 The best tool to use for slicing the meat very thinly is an electric knife.
 (Amazon affiliate link)